Building RPNCalc

 Assuming all goes well, you’ll have a new shiny rpncalc.jar file in the build/libs directory.
 You can put this file anywhere on your system that you like, and you’ll

-run it by executing java -jar rpncalc.jar Of course you can alias this to make it easier (alias rpncalc='java -jar /path/to/rpncalc.jar') but this will depend on your
+Of course, you can alias this to make it easier (alias rpncalc='java -jar /path/to/rpncalc.jar') but this will depend on your

-OS or shell.
+OS and shell.

 Automated testing in RPNCalc (using JUnit) is fairly complete (although testing can always be more extensive) and should catch most issues with the code.
 The hope is I find them before it’s released, but pay attention to the Gradle output, and you’ll see if there are issues.